averymcnab/gcodeplot-klipper/README.md

+# gcodeplot-klipper

+Forks the gcodeplot inkscape extension, to generate valid gcode for klipper.

+To install, clone the repo (or download zip), and copy the folder into your inkscape 'User extensions' directory (Settings -> Preferences -> System -> Open 'User extensions').

+---

 Convert SVG (text is not supported; convert text to paths) and HPGL to gcode for a 3-axis GCode machine, where the Z-axis controls the pen height.

 You can also convert the same SVG subset to HPGL.